theplummer/NoConjugues/README.md

 Alternatively, you can install this as a script in Tampermonkey.

-**NOTE: This script is in development and currently supports only one kind of assignment (where you input answers for a specified amount of time).
-However, that should be alleviated in the future.**
+**NOTE: This script is in development and currently supports only two kinds of assignments:**
+- Fill-in assignments (where you input answers for a specified amount of time)
+- Graded practice (where you input answers for a user-set amount of time).

+**However, to reiterate, this script is IN DEVELOPMENT and will support more kinds of assignments.**